Sharing Our Faith

 This second case also illustrates that there can be an apparent conversion in the lives of some people; they and others may believe that they are saved, when in fact they are not.
 Jesus taught about these individuals in His warning about false prophets in Matthew 7:15-23.
 In this second case, just as in the first, the seed that was sown bore no fruit, because the individual who received the seed of the message did not in fact come to faith in Christ.

 In the third case the seed fell among the thorns.
 Jesus said that this symbolizes those who hear the word, but the worries and concerns of this life and the deceitfulness of worldly riches choke the word, and it bears no fruit in their lives either.
-We can interpret this third case also as an individual who is not saved because a genuine faith in Christ will always be manifested by good works, and these good works are themselves fruit born to the glory of God.
+We can interpret this third case also as an individual who is not saved because a genuine faith in Christ will always be manifested by fruit born to the glory of God.

 Finally, in the fourth case the seed fell upon what Jesus described as “good soil”.
-The good soil symbolizes the man who hears the word and understands it (again, consider Matthew 13:11), bearing a harvest of good fruit, producing a hundred, sixty or thirty times what was sown.
+The good soil symbolizes the man who hears the word and understands it (again, consider Matthew 13:11), bearing a harvest of good fruit, producing a hundred, sixty, or thirty times what was sown.

 In each of the first three cases, no fruit was born; no harvest was produced.
-However in the fourth case where the seed fell upon the good soil, fruit was born and a harvest was realized.
+However in the fourth case, where the seed fell upon the good soil, fruit was born and a harvest was realized.
 The “good soil”, as Jesus used the analogy, symbolizes God’s elect.
-God’s elect are those who hear and are able to understand the Gospel message, which is symbolized by the seed being sown, and they are those who do indeed come to faith in Christ and bear fruit.
+God’s elect are those who hear and understand the Gospel message, which is symbolized by the seed being sown, and they are those who do indeed come to faith in Christ and bear fruit.
 Their genuine faith will always be accompanied by good works, or a love that manifests itself by its actions, and these good works are themselves fruit born to the glory of God.

 Jesus said: “My Father is glorified by this, that you bear much fruit, and so prove to be My disciples.”
 (John 15:8).
 We show ourselves to be Jesus’ disciples by the fact that we bear fruit.
 We demonstrate that we have indeed been called to faith in Christ and are in truth His disciples by bearing spiritual fruit to the glory of God, whereas all the others bear no fruit.